| The following history of IMTA was presented by Dr Marty Wiskoff at the 50th - jubilee - conference

 intensive exchange than was possible in larger settings, such as the American Psychological Association

+and other professional society meetings.
 The 1969 conference was hosted by the U. S. Coast Guard on Governors Island with a

 splendid view across New York City harbor.
 There was a banquet speech that year by Dr. R. L. Birdwhistell